The Bankrate promise

 This year, I’ve been able to get more than $3,000 in value from my five credit cards.
 If you aren’t earning hundreds or thousands of dollars with your credit cards yet, consider this your sign to try.

-Just make sure you pick cards that fit your spending (I recommend CardMatch for browsing card offers) and never, ever carry a balance (unless your new card has a 0 percent APR offer and you have a solid repayment plan).
+Just make sure you pick cards that fit your spending (I recommend using CardMatch and browsing the top credit card offers) and never, ever carry a balance (unless your new card has a 0 percent APR offer and you have a solid repayment plan).

 Here’s to more credit card rewards in 2022!